The Conduit towers over Khael-Vorath in Signal Decay

 It did not attack.

-When the nomads reached the core, when they fought through the defenses and breached the inner chamber and stood in the presence of the last member of a species that had shaped the galaxy before humanity’s ancestors climbed down from the trees — the Remnant looked at them.
+When the nomads reached the core, when they had fought through every defense and breached the inner chamber and stood in the presence of the last surviving member of a species that had shaped the galaxy before humanity’s ancestors had figured out fire, the Remnant looked at them.

+And, for the first time, they understood.
 Not everything.
 Not yet.
-But fragments.
-Pieces of the message that had been broadcasting for fifty millennia, finally received by the neural architecture it was designed for.
-The Remnant’s consciousness touched theirs, and for the first time, the Signal resolved into meaning.
+But pieces.
+Fragments of a message that had been broadcasting for fifty thousand years, finally received by the neural architecture it had always been designed for.

 The Truth